microbus-io/fabric/README.md

 * Modify `examples/main/env.yaml` and witness the impact on the `helloworld.example` microservice
 * Add an endpoint `/calculate` to the `calculator.example` microservice that operates on decimal numbers, not just integers
 * Create your own microservice from scratch and add it to `examples/main/main.go`
+* Put a breakpoint in any of the microservices of the example application and try debugging